-The KIS data that is entered into Vision or EMIS is exported automatically from the GP clinical system.
-Users can look at the patient's KIS record to see if it has been updated through an integrated programme in their own computer system (for example, ADASTRA, Clinical Portal, A&E system, etc.).
+The KIS data that is entered into Vision or EMIS is exported automatically from the GP clinical system once a KIS has been activated in a patient record.
+Users can look at the patient's KIS record to see if it has been updated through the reports on the KIS screen or by logging into ECS.

-3.7 What will trigger an update to the KIS patient record?
+4.7 What will trigger an update to the KIS patient record?